mvs-develop/dev.bitshares.works/docs/bts_guide/migration/blockchain-transition.rst

   Open orders (except open short positions) will **not** migrate and the funds will be credited to the corresponding owners.
 * **Open Shorts**:
-  Short orders will be migrated to BitShares 2.0 on a 1:1 ratio.
+  Short orders will be migrated to DNA 2.0 on a 1:1 ratio.
 You collateral will be imported as a separated account (e.g. ``usd-collateral-holder-124``) under your control.
 * **Transaction History**:
-  Transaction histories of BitShares 1.0 will be inaccessible in BitShares 2.0.
+  Transaction histories of DNA 1.0 will be inaccessible in DNA 2.0.
 * **Vesting Balances**:
   Vesting balances will migrate under the existing terms, if two or more vesting balances were partially claimed as part of the same transaction prior to the